ortus-docs/coldbox-docs/event_handlers/rendering_data.md

 ## event.renderData()

 Using the <code>renderdata()</code> method of the event object is the most flexible for RESTFul web services or pure data marshalling.
+Out of the box ColdBox can marshall data (structs,queries,arrays,complex or even ORM entities) into the following output formats:

+* XML
+* JSON
+* JSONP
+* HTML
+* TEXT
+* PDF
+* WDDX
+* CUSTOM

 ```js
 // xml marshalling